-- SENCO reviews evidence with class teacher / assessment outcomes / external agency information and discusses the pupil with the class teacher. - If the child meets SEND criteria, parents are invited to an initial meeting with the SENCO, where the current support required is discussed. - The teacher may write a Plan for Support (PfS) after this meeting and the Parent is requested to sign and return the support plan. - Teacher notes provision in place on provision map & the SENCO adds child to SEND Register, ensuring additional provision is put into place. - IF the outcome of the meeting does not result in the meeting the criteria for the DO SEND register, the SENCO will add them to the Monitoring / Vulnerable Register and consider the next steps to support the child in conjunction with parents and staff.
+- SENCO reviews evidence with class teacher / assessment outcomes / external agency information and discusses the pupil with the class teacher. - If the child meets SEND criteria, parents are invited to an initial meeting with the SENCO, where the current support required is discussed. - The teacher may write a Plan for Support (PfS) after this meeting and the Parent is requested to sign and return the support plan. - The SENCO notes the provision in place on provision map & the adds child to the school's SEND Register, ensuring additional provision is put into place. - If the outcome of the meeting does not result in the child meeting the criteria for the SEND register, the SENCO will add them to the Monitoring / Vulnerable Register and consider the next steps to support the child in conjunction with parents and staff.